makernexus/prusa-covid19-shield-remix/README.md

   * For PLA: [normal_shield_0.3mm_PLA_MK3S.gcode](https://github.com/hzeller/prusa-covid19-shield-remix/raw/v1.5/fab/normal_shield_0.3mm_PLA_MK3S.gcode) (right click, download or *save link as...*) Same for PLA.
 Currently this is the regular sized band as we still need to test if the thinner band will work with PLA.

-The resulting headband has a version imprint on one temple:
+The resulting headband has a version imprint on one temple with a letter denoting `T` = thin band, `N` = normal band and `s` = stacked, followed by a version number.

 ![](img/version-img.png)